In the guide

 Toys

-The labelling and safety requirements for new toys as they apply to retailers, and how the law applies to toys sold second-hand
+The labelling and safety requirements for new toys as they apply to retailers and wholesalers, and how the law applies to toys sold second-hand

 Electrically assisted pedal cycles